sapcc/juno/libs/communicator/README.md

 - messageName: (string) the name of the message
 - callback: (function) a function to proceed the received data
-- options: (object) allowed properties are expires and debug
+- options: (object) allowed properties are youngerThan and debug

 Returns a function to unregister the listener